top of page

 About

 Joshua Parcha is an author, researcher, and teacher.
 This is his personal website where he shares his personal writings.
 These personal writings are centered on issues of church, social, political, and cultural significance.
-His personal writings have been published in Modern Age, American Reformer, and New Identity Magazine.
+His personal writings have been published in Modern Age, American Reformer, New Identity Magazine, TruthScript, and The American Spectator.
 His goal in writing is to increase one’s understanding.

 He is an associate professor (with tenure) at The Pennsylvania State University (Hazleton), where he teaches classes with emphases in communication, business, and media.
 He also conducts research for the university with numerous publications in peer-reviewed academic journals.
 He double majored in mathematics and communication as an undergraduate, eventually going on to earn a PhD in Communication from North Dakota State University.
 He is an award-winning scholar who has presented his work in both national and international settings.